marietuco11/lab4-websockets/REPORT.md

 Implemented the `onChat()` test in `ElizaServerTest.kt` by removing the `@Disabled` annotation and adding the required logic.
 The test validates bidirectional WebSocket communication with the ELIZA server.

 Key changes:
-- Added `val size = list.size` to capture message count before assertions
+- Added `val size = list.size` to capture message count before assertions, preventing race conditions
-- Implemented `assertTrue(size >= 2 && size <= 4)` for interval-based validation
+- Implemented `assertTrue(size in 4..5)` for interval-based validation
-- Added `assertEquals("The doctor is in.", list[0])` to verify welcome message
+- Added `assertEquals("Can you think of a specific example?", list[3])` to verify ELIZA's response
-- Completed `ComplexClient.onMessage()` with conditional `if (list.size == 1)` and `session.basicRemote.sendText("I am feeling sad")`
+- Completed `ComplexClient.onMessage()` with conditional `if (list.size == 3)` and `session.basicRemote.sendText("always")`
-- Added six explanatory comments as required
 - Removed `@Suppress("UNUSED_PARAMETER")` annotation since the session parameter is now used

 ## Technical Decisions

-Used `CountDownLatch(4)` to synchronize welcome message, client message, and ELIZA responses.
-Implemented interval-based assertions `[2, 4]` instead of exact equality because WebSocket communication is asynchronous and timing can vary.
-The conditional `if (list.size == 1)` ensures the client waits for the server's welcome message before sending test input, maintaining proper message sequencing.
+Used `CountDownLatch(4)` to synchronize welcome message, client messages, and ELIZA responses.
+Implemented interval-based assertions `[4, 5]` instead of exact equality because WebSocket communication is asynchronous and network characteristics can vary, causing the client to receive either 4 or 5 messages.
+The conditional `if (list.size == 3)` ensures the client sends "always" after receiving three messages (welcome + first exchange), triggering ELIZA's response "Can you think of a specific example?".

 ## Learning Outcomes

-Learned how WebSocket lifecycle works with bidirectional communication, understood asynchronous testing patterns using `CountDownLatch`, and realized why flexible assertions are necessary for async systems.
-Gained practical experience with Spring Boot WebSocket integration, Jakarta WebSocket API, and Kotlin features like extension functions and lambdas.
+Learned how WebSocket lifecycle works with bidirectional communication, understood asynchronous testing patterns using `CountDownLatch`, and realized why flexible assertions are necessary for async systems due to concurrency problems.
+Gained practical experience with Spring Boot WebSocket integration, Jakarta WebSocket API, and Kotlin features.
+Understood the importance of handling race conditions in network operations.

 ## AI Disclosure

 ### AI Tools Used
-- ChatGPT and Copilot
+- Github Copilot

 ### AI-Assisted Work
-- Test implementation: 100% AI-generated code including all logic, assertions, and comments
-- Code analysis: 100% AI assistance in understanding existing structure
+- Documentation: syntax and explanation of the changes done on the tests.

 ### Original Work
-- Documentation: 80% written by me, 20% AI formatting suggestions
+- Documentation: 95% written by me, 5% AI formatting suggestions
-- Testing and verification: Manually running tests and validating implementation
-- Understanding: Independent study of WebSocket concepts and ELIZA history